College Counseling News

 Upcoming College Visits

-College Representative Visits will be starting next week.
+College Representative Visits will be starting the week of August 18.

-Parents, you can now see when institutions will be stopping by BJPS to speak with students only during the school day via our
+Parents, you can now see when institutions will be stopping by Brebeuf Jesuit to speak with students only during the school day via our

 Google College Visit Calendar.